Rex Marshall: Endorsements

 Marshall did many endorsements for several different products and companies.

 During the run of Suspense, Marshall endorsed Auto-Lite spark plugs, which sponsored the program.

 For 25 years, Marshall was the spokesperson for the Reynolds Aluminum Company.
 He was seen in live network television commercials in Reynolds-sponsored programs such as Mister Peepers, which ran between 1952 and 1955.

 Marshall was the first spokesman for Gleem toothpaste starting from its product release in 1954.
 He also endorsed coffee for the Maxwell House Coffee brand, and gasoline for the Standard Oil Corporation.

 Personal life

 Marshall married Barbara Dykeman in 1942.
 They had four children; two sons: Peter and Jeffrey, and two daughters: Pamela and Jamie.

 Death

-On Tuesday, March 8, 1983, Marshall was sitting at his desk at WNHV, the station that he had owned for 18 years, in White River Junction, Vermont when, suddenly, he suffered a heart attack.
+On Tuesday, March 8, 1983, Marshall was sitting at his desk at WNHV, the station that he had owned for 18 years, in White River Junction, Vermont, when, suddenly, he suffered a heart attack.
 He was rushed to the Veterans Administration hospital in White River where he died on March 9, 1983.
 He was 64 years old.

-Marshall was survived by his wife Barbara, his four children, his sisters Valrie and Hermione, and his mother.
-His funeral was held on Friday, March 11, 1983, in Hanover, New Hampshire.

-Quotes

-While comparing human to equine motivations: You have to know how to sell yourself to both before you can get them to do anything for you.

-To be valuable to a client, I must be a multi-celebrity.
-I can only achieve this status by making many appearances; to make several appearances, I need several clients.
-Then I think that diversity is good for me, artistically.
-If I only sold one product, I would soon get in a rut.
-And, of course, this way I can remain independent.
-When you're tied to a company, you immediately lose some freedom.
-This way, it's like a romance; the other way, it would be like a marriage.